2024–present Serbian anti-corruption protests: Strikes of public-sector librarians and health workers

-Employees of the National Library of Serbia announced a general strike starting 6 March.
+Employees of the National Library of Serbia announced a general strike, starting 6 March.
 The employees of the "Studenica" General Hospital and the Kraljevo Health Center announced a warning strike for 7 March, demanding the fulfillment of four demands.
-Among them is the publication of all documents about the 2015 crash of an Mi-17 helicopter, in which seven people died, including a sick infant transported for treatment.
+Among them is the publication of all documents about the 2015 crash of an Mi-17 helicopter that caused seven deaths, including a sick infant transported for treatment.

-On 6 March, in front of the Belgrade City Hall, an incident happened between protesters and a private security firm hired by the city.
-The private company in question was allegedly tied to "phantom voters" from Republika Srpska who came to vote for the SNS at the December 2023 elections.
+On 6 March, an incident happened in front of the Belgrade City Hall between protesters and a private security firm hired by the city.
+The private company in question was allegedly tied to "phantom voters" from the Republika Srpska who came to vote for the SNS at the December 2023 elections.
 In September 2024, this company, in a consortium with two other companies, concluded a framework agreement with the City of Belgrade, worth 180 million RSD for security.
 On the same day, citizens from ten Belgrade municipalities, after protesting in their respective municipalities in the previous weeks, decided to hold a joint gathering in front of the prosecutor's office at the Palace of Justice, where they came in several columns.
-The crowd paid tribute to the victims of the Novi Sad Railway Station collapse with a 15-minute silence, and before and after that they made noise by blowing whistles and vuvuzelas and beating drums.
+They made noise by blowing whistles and vuvuzelas and beating drums, broken up with a 15-minute pause for a moment of silence to the victims of the Novi Sad Railway Station collapse.

 On 7 March, workers of the RB Kolubara mines protested in front of their office building in Lazarevac.
 In Kosjerić, students blocked the local bridge.
 Thousands of citizens protested in Kragujevac, Kruševac, Niš and Novi Sad, supporting the underpaid education workers and calling for a general strike.
 Many shops, bars and restaurants remained closed in support of the protests.
 In Belgrade, a huge column of people walked on the streets around the downtown area passing by government buildings.
 Marching students said their protest presented a 'prelude' to a massive rally planned for March 15 in Belgrade.